-In response to COVID-19 pandemic, group counseling services at the Student Counseling Center will be offered differently for Fall 2020 through pre-recorded video series and drop-in workshops as described below.
+In response to COVID-19 pandemic, group counseling services at the Student Counseling Center will be offered through pre-recorded video series and drop-in workshops as described below.

-Offered each Wednesday at 11am, starting on September 9 and continuing throughout the fall semester.
+Offered each Thursday at 4 p.m., starting on January 28 and continuing throughout the spring semester.
 Pre-registration is not required, but you will need to enter your PUNet ID to read the workshop guidelines and access the zoom link.
 We look forward to seeing you on zoom!

 The Student Counseling Center offers group counseling.
 Group counseling provides a safe environment for self-exploration and collaborative problem-solving, combining professional guidance and the support of your peers.
 Group counseling is an effective approach to many common concerns for college students, including: navigating difficult relationships, coping with anxiety, and feelings of isolation.